 Just about everyone is aware of the importance of having high quality content featured on a corporate website.
-When it comes to using content for marketing, however, measuring performance is as important as being strategic about content creation.
+When it comes to using content for marketing, however, a guide to measuring content efforts is as important as being strategic about content creation.

 Are your texts effective?
 Which metrics matter the most?
 Keep on reading to find out.